Table of Contents

 The thyroid gland is divided into two lobes, the left lobe and the right lobe connected by the isthmus.
 The combination of the two conical or pyramidal shaped lobes and the isthmus forms an H or butterfly-shaped structure.
 Each lobe is roughly 50—60 mm long, weighing around 25-30 g (this varies from person to person and male to female).

 The gland may enlarge in some normal conditions like menstruation and pregnancy.
 Of the neck muscles, the thyroid is covered anteriorly by the strap (or infrahyoid) muscles and by the sternocleido-mastoid muscles.
-The infrahyoid muscles (strap muscles) are: the sternohyoid, sternothyroid, thyrohyoid and omohyoid.
+The infrahyoid muscles (strap muscles) are the sternohyoid, sternothyroid, thyrohyoid and omohyoid.

-Posterior to the thyroid lie the cricoid cartilage and superior tracheal rings, enclosed in a thin fibrous sheath, the capsule of the thyroid.
+Posterior to the thyroid lies the cricoid cartilage and superior tracheal rings, enclosed in a thin fibrous sheath, the capsule of the thyroid.
 The external layer is anteriorly continuous with the pretracheal fascia and posterolaterally continuous with the carotid sheet.
 The capsule extrudes into the gland itself and forms the septae that divide the thyroid tissue into microscopic lobules.
 In some people the isthmus of the thyroid gland is absent.

 In some people, the remnants of the thyroglossal duct persist and form an accessory thyroid nodule or cyst of thyroid tissue.
 These remnants are usually found in between the isthmus and the foramen caecum at the base of the tongue, where the thyroid originated in the embryo.
 Occasionally, it becomes enlarged and is visible as a swelling in the anterior part of the neck.
 A lingual thyroid located at the base of the tongue may be the only thyroid tissue present in the body.
 An ultrasound of the neck should be done in every case prior to removal of the lingual thyroid.

-Two pairs of parathyroid glands are found in close proximity with the thyroid gland.
+Two pairs of parathyroid glands are found in close proximity to the thyroid gland.
 The superior parathyroids are lodged within the parenchyma of the upper parts of the right and left lobes and the inferior parathyroids are close to the inferior tips of the lobes.

 Histology of the Thyroid Gland